 Student Loan Bankruptcy

-For graduates who are facing mounting student loan debt, bankruptcy seems to be the only logical choice.
-However, it is extremely difficult for a college graduate to get his or her student loans discharged by a bankruptcy court.
-Currently, bankruptcy laws require that the debtor continues to make payments on student loan debt even during the bankruptcy process.
-There is one bright spot in the darkness though.
+For graduates facing mounting student loan debt, bankruptcy may seem like the only logical choice.
+However, it is extremely difficult for a college graduate to have their student loans discharged in bankruptcy court.
+Currently, bankruptcy laws require debtors to continue making payments on student loan debt even during bankruptcy proceedings.
+There is one bright spot in the darkness, though.
 It is possible that the courts will add your student loan bankruptcy debt to your case to help relieve you of the debt.

 Student Loan Default

-It is likely that if you are considering bankruptcy because you are not able to make payments on your student loan, your loan is already in default.
+If you are considering bankruptcy because you are unable to make payments on your student loan, your loan is likely already in default.
 When a loan is in default, a debtor has failed to make several consecutive payments.
 This occurs more often than most people think.

 Ignoring Debts